 The Ethics Review Procedure focusses on the compliance with ethical rules and standards, relevant European legislation, international conventions and declarations, national authorizations and ethics approvals, proportionality of the research methods and the applicants' awareness of the ethical aspects and social impact of their planned research.

 When there is at least one confirmed ethical issues, the proposal is subject to a complete Ethics Screening that will mainly assess the ethical aspects of its objectives, methodology and potential impact.
-The experts will notably identify all proposals that require (ethical) approval at the national level (e.g. with regards to data protection, the conduct of clinical trials and animal welfare).
-Because of the complexity or the nature of the ethical issues they at stake (e.g. severe intervention on humans) the ethics experts may also recommend an Ethics Assessment rather than formulating directly requirements.
+The ethics experts and/or qualified staff will notably identify all proposals that require (ethical) approval at the national level (e.g. with regards to data protection, the conduct of clinical trials and animal welfare).
+Because of the complexity or the nature of the ethical issues they at stake (e.g. severe intervention on humans) the ethics experts and/or qualified staff may also recommend an Ethics Assessment rather than formulating directly requirements.
 Proposals involving the use of Human Embryonic Stems Cells (hESCs) automatically proceed to the second step, the Ethics Assessment.

 For a limited number of proposals (e.g. severe intervention on humans, lack of appropriate ethics framework in the country where the research will be performed, etc.) the Ethics Screening can be followed by an Ethics Assessment prior to the signature of the grant agreement.